woc-hack/tutorial/README.md

 -------

 #### Data Retrieval using PyMongo

 When attempting to retrieve data, iterating over the entire collection for specific info is often neccesary.
 This is done most often through a mongo specific data structure called cursors.
 However, cursors have a limited life span.
 After roughly 10 minutes of continuous connection to the server, the cursor is forcibly disconnected.
 This is to limit the possible number of idle cursors connected to the server at any time.

 Taking this into consideration, if the process may take longer than that, it is neccesary to define the cursor as undying.
 If this is neccesary, manual disconnection of the cursor after it's served it's purpose is required as well.

-In PyMongo, cursors can be iterated over.
-The below code illustrates creation and iteration with a cursor.
+The below code illustrates creation and iteration over the collection with a cursor.

 --------
 ```python